github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-settings-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile.md

 Issues, pull requests, and discussions will appear on your contribution graph if they were opened in a standalone repository, not a fork.

-Note that we limit the number of these items when displaying the contribution graph.
-If you've reached the limit, not all of your contribution might be accounted for.
+{% data variables.product.company_short %} limits the number of these items when displaying the contribution graph.
+If you've reached the limit, the contribution graph may not display all of your contributions.

 ### Commits